Teaching Kindergarten With Clark the Shark

 - Read the book a second time the following day and ask students to fill in the last word of each of the rules that Clark creates.
 This is a good way to introduce rhyming words.

-A new Clark the Shark book called Clark the Shark Dares to Share is set for publication in January of 2014.
+A new Clark the Shark book called Clark the Shark Dares to Share was published in January of 2014.
 I'm looking forward to when my students and I can meet our favorite shark again later in the school year.
 As I mentioned earlier, I love finding new books to help me teach a topic but with Clark the Shark, I think I found a new friend.
 The best part is, my friendship with Clark is one that I will revisit in the first days of school with each new group of kindergarteners for years to come!
 You can purchase Clark the Shark when you log in to the Scholastic Reading Club.

 I can’t wait to see you next week.